visrealm/acme/README.md

 Calculations can be done in integer or float mode.
 Oh, and it is fast.

-This repository was created from the SVN source at https://sourceforge.net/projects/acme-crossass/ Revision 323
+This repository was created from the SVN source at https://sourceforge.net/projects/acme-crossass (Revision 323)

-## This fork
+## Purpose

-This fork was created to support development of the [HBC-56 Homebrew Computer](https://github.com/visrealm/hbc-56) and [vrEmu6502 6502/65C02 Emulator](https://github.com/visrealm/vrEmu6502)
+This fork was created to support development of the [HBC-56 Homebrew Computer](https://github.com/visrealm/hbc-56) and [vrEmu6502 6502/65C02 Emulator](https://github.com/visrealm/vrEmu6502).

+### Improvements
+* Added support for [Intel HEX](https://en.wikipedia.org/wiki/Intel_HEX) output format `-f hex`.
+* Output absolute filename of source file in error messages.

 # License